MoschellaV/RingClone/README.md

 <br/>

 ### 📸 Camera Appliance
-Move into the `/cameraAppliance` directory with:
+From the root directory move into the `/cameraAppliance` folder.
 ```
 cd cameraAppliance
 ```